rschwabco/aserto-demo/Tutorial.md

 [policy-root].[VERB].[path]
 ```

 Where the path is separated by dots instead of slashes.
-And so in our case, the express path
+And so in our case, the Express.js path

 ```javascript
 app.get('/api/protected'...